carl-/r_notes/README.md

 Introduction
 ============

-This online book is a personal repository of R tips and tricks.
+This online book is a repository of R tips and tricks for personal use.
 The codes have been collected from various sources (online forums, github, self...) and are referenced to give credit to the developpers.

-Feel free to leave a comment!
+For a question or comment open an issue on [github](https://github.com/guiastrennec/r_notes).